pjvalentini/Slave---Music-Player/README.md

       * Volume Control is now working, more buttons to come...
         Now all song, cover and artists data is now referenced in the JS sheet.

+      * Adding functionality to Soundcloud API still not working yet.
+        - can play one track off of a search...but only play button works now.
+        - Need to fix.
+6/19/17

+      * Minor CSS upgrades.
+6/19/17